Penalty Abatement: How to Reduce or Remove IRS Penalties

 “Can I get IRS penalties removed?”

-The answer is yes, in some cases.
+The answer is yes, in certain circumstances.
 This process is called penalty abatement.
-Below we’ll go over what it means, who qualifies, and how to request it.
+Below, we explain how it works, who qualifies, and what you need to know before requesting it.

 What Is Penalty Abatement?

-Penalty abatement is the IRS’s way of saying, “We’ll forgive some or all of the penalties if you have a good reason.”
+Penalty abatement is the IRS’s way of reducing or removing penalties if you have a valid reason for noncompliance.

 If you owed $10,000 and didn’t file or pay, penalties and interest could push the balance to $15,000 or more.
-If you qualify for abatement, those penalties could be reduced or removed, saving you thousands.
+If you qualify for abatement, those penalties could be reduced or removed, potentially saving you thousands of dollars.

 Types of Penalties the IRS May Abate